lajoiedevivre89/Battle/user_stories.md

 As two Players,
 So we can play a personalised game of Battle,
-We want to Start a fight by entering our Names and seeing them
+We wanit to Start a fight by entering our Names and seeing them
+:::X!:
 As Player 1,
 So I can see how close I am to winning
 I want to see Player 2's Hit Points